aleph1888/mangopay_edd_plugin_web/README.md

 Still not hooked Fundify trigger, but now gateway is receiving all funds to a site wallet and then distributing it to posts (campaigns) wallets, so, it is only one final step by easily intercepting distribution process.
 - Non English traduction available (need to translate from spanish)

 Then, the problem is that this one, has not been tested already.
-Even not installed, so may be it has even some sintaxis errors.
-I need to install it, and verify everything goes fine.
-Just a few hours.
+Even not installed.

 License
 ----------